2017 Pacific typhoon season: Typhoon Damrey (Ramil)

 The JMA upgraded a low-pressure area to a tropical depression east of Visayas on October 31.
 PAGASA gave warnings to the system and named it Ramil.
 The storm brought rainy weather on the All Saints's Day (November 1) to Visayas.
 The tropical depression made landfall over Busuanga, Palawan at midnight on November 1.
 On November 2, Ramil strengthened, and the JTWC and JMA upgraded Ramil to a tropical storm, and gave the system the international name Damrey.

+Torrential rains caused by the storm resulted in 2.5 ft of deep flooding, damaging agricultural crops.
+Agricultural damages were totaled to Php1.03 million (US$20,000) over in the city of Aurora Quezon on November 4.

+Strong winds, heavy rainfall and severe flooding in Central Vietnam caused by the typhoon.
+Total damage reached over 22 trillion VND (US$1 billion).
+Damrey made landfall in central Vietnam as the region hosted the 2017 APEC Summit in Da Nang.

 As of November 8, a total of 112 people were confirmed dead due to the storm.

 Tropical Storm Haikui (Salome)

+A Tropical Depression formed over Samar on November 9, and PAGASA gave the name Salome to the system.
+Salome damaged boats in Sorsogon with large waves.
+On the next day, after Salome made landfall, the system intensified into a tropical storm, and the JMA gave the international name Haikui to the system.
+Haikui dropped heavy rainfall over Southern Luzon and Visayas.
+It landfalled in Batangas before midnight and passed the boundary of Batangas and Cavite at 11:00 in that evening.
+It dissipated on Vietnam on November 13, 2017.

+In China, Haikui produced heavy, sustained rain in the island province of Hainan, China.
+Flooding was recorded in several locations on the east side of the province.
+In the capital Haikou, flooding caused road closure.

 No casualties were reported, though damages were totaled up to ₱218.5 million (US$4.26 million).
 In addition, only five houses were fully damaged in Dipaculao, Aurora.